 Spring is finally in the air, and that means spring cleaning.
-As you scour your home and rid it of the dust and debris that’s built up over the winter, keep an eye out for items, you can donate.
+As you scour your home and rid it of the dust and debris that’s built up over the winter, keep an eye out for items you can donate.
 Most people only think about charitable donations of goods during the holidays or if there’s been a crisis covered by the local media.
 Those organizations need help all year long.
 Here are a few ideas of things you can collect and donate during spring cleaning.

 Switching out winter clothes for warm weather clothes is a big task.
 As you’re piling up your seasonal clothes to pack away and unpacking your warmer weather clothes, pick out ones you don’t wear anymore.
 Whether it’s because you no longer like them or they don’t fit organizations like Goodwill, the Salvation Army and local thrift shops will be glad to have them.
 And the people who ultimately wind up wearing them will be grateful for clothes they can afford.

 Many people make use of spring cleaning to clean out their cabinets and pantries.
 Over the winter you’ve probably stockpiled cans of soup, bags of rice and boxes of pasta.
 To make room in your pantry for springtime food, put together a shopping bag of non-perishable food items you can donate.
-Your local soup kitchen has to feed people all year, not just at Thanksgiving and Christmas when turkeys come flying in from generous donors.
+Your local soup kitchen or food bank has to feed people all year, not just at Thanksgiving and Christmas when turkeys come flying in from generous donors.

 For many people, spring cleaning also means revamping.
 New throw rugs, furniture or wall décor often make their way in.
-Instead of bringing those gently used items to the dump, consider donating them to a local thrift shop or organization like Goodwill, Savers or the Salvation Army.
+Instead of bringing those gently used items to the dump, consider donating them to a local thrift shop or organization like Goodwill, Savers, or the Salvation Army.
 Many people are looking to change their décor, but can’t afford to replace everything with brand new items.
 Your gently used items will be given new life in their homes.

 Kitchen Gadgets and Appliances

 If you toss your junk drawer(s) as part of your spring cleaning process, you’ll likely come across many items that are great for donations.
 That extra peeler, the coffee mugs you haven’t used in years, the stack of food storage containers stuffed in the back of a cabinet taking up space…these are all great items to donate.
-Organizations like Traders and Goodwill will be glad to have them to pass on to someone who will use them.
+Organizations like Habitat ReStore and Goodwill will be glad to have them to pass on to someone who will use them.